-Each member of the Audit Committee, the Nominating and Corporate Governance Committee and the Organization and Compensation Committee receives a fee of \$2,000 per year for serving as a member of the Committee.
-The chair of the Audit Committee receives an additional fee of \$4,000 per year, and the chair of each of the Nominating and Corporate Governance Committee and the Organization and Compensation Committee receives an additional fee of \$2,000 per year.
-Each non-employee director receives a fee of \$1,500 for each Board or Committee meeting attended that is held in person

-(regardless of whether the director attends by conference telephone) and a fee of \$750 for each Board or Committee meeting attended that is held by conference telephone.
-During 2009, non-employee directors who undertook special assignments at the request of the Board or of any Committee of the Board, or who attended a director education program, received a fee of \$2,000 per day.
+During 2010, each member of the Audit Committee, the Nominating and Corporate Governance Committee and the Organization and Compensation Committee received a fee of \$2,000 per year for serving as a member of the Committee.
+The chair of the Audit Committee received an additional fee of \$4,000 per year, and the chair of each of the Nominating and Corporate Governance Committee and the Organization and Compensation Committee received an additional fee of \$2,000 per year.
+Each non-employee director received a fee of \$1,500 for each Board or Committee meeting attended that was held in person (regardless of whether the director attended by conference telephone) and a fee of \$750 for each Board or Committee meeting attended that was held by conference telephone.
+During 2010, non-employee directors who undertook special assignments at the request of the Board or of any Committee of the Board, or who attended a director education program, received a fee of \$2,000 per day.
 All directors are entitled to reimbursement for expenses incurred in connection with Board service, including attending Board or Committee meetings.
 We pay these fees and reimbursements in cash; these payments are not eligible for deferral under the Deferred Compensation Plan for Directors described above.
-Directors are permitted to participate in our matching gift program, described in Note 3 to the 2009 Director Compensation Table above, on the same basis as employees.
+Additionally, directors are permitted to participate in our matching gift program, described in Note 3 to the 2010 Director Compensation Table above, on the same basis as employees.